Morgan (orca): Life at Loro Parque

 Upon Morgan's arrival at Loro Parque, she was introduced to one-year-old Adán and seven-year-old Skyla.
 Morgan was eventually introduced to the park's oldest female, Kohana (along with Skyla).
-According to various photographic sources, as of December 7, Morgan has also been introduced to eleven-year-old Tekoa, the park's second oldest male.
-Morgan has been introduced to sixteen-year-old Keto, the park's oldest male.
+According to various photographic sources, as of 7 December, Morgan has also been introduced to eleven-year-old Tekoa, the park's second oldest male.

 In May 2012 Loro Parque announced that Morgan is partially deaf as she suffers a profound hearing deficit that could even be full deafness, as probed by electrophysiological methods.
 According to the trainers at the park, Morgan barely responds to whistle signals, but she does respond well to hand and arm gestures.

 In June 2016, video surfaced of Morgan supposedly beaching herself on stage.
 The video was released by the animal rights group, the Dolphin Project, along with a video of Morgan banging her head repeatedly against a metal gate inside her enclosure.

-On December 3, 2017, it was announced that Morgan was pregnant.
-Morgan gave birth to her calf on September 22, 2018.
-She immediately took to the calf and the two are bonding.
-The calf was later named Ula and the father is Keto.
+On 3 December 2017, it was announced that Morgan was pregnant.
+Morgan gave birth to her calf on 22 September 2018.
+She immediately took to the calf, though she failed to nurse the female calf, later named Ula.
+After months of being separated, the pair were finally reunited in 2019.
+It was later released that Ula's father was Keto.

-Unfortunately, Ula has passed on the 10th of August 2021.
+Ula died on 10 August 2021.

+In February 2025, Loro Parque announced that Morgan was pregnant with her second calf.
+Her calf was born on 31 March 2025.
+Born head-first, the calf was confirmed to be a male and the father is currently unknown.
+Morgan has been able to nurse her son, unlike Ula.